Remote? Online? Digital!

 - panels where two to four experts rope you into a joined conversation on a hot topic

-- three rooms dedicated to general, cross-cutting topics (think "security" or "performance") where everything but the talks take place; they remain open all day long, so conversations never have to end and you can join ongoing discussions and find like-minded developers whenever you want
+- three rooms dedicated to Containers, Cloud, and Co, Security and Quality where everything but the talks take place; they remain open all day long, so conversations never have to end and you can join ongoing discussions and find like-minded developers whenever you want

 - a few more rooms for you to hang out in and chat about anything that comes to mind